Meghan Markle And Prince Harry Trouble In Paradise? Experts Weigh In

 While Meghan Markle was making an effort, James suggested that she was trying too hard to make them appear like a couple.
 In fact, Harry looked a little awkward in the situation as he talked with the other guys in the group.

 The news comes after sources indicated that Markle and Harry were on the verge on exchanging vows.
-The actress has even reportedly moved into Harry’s Kensington Palace in London.
+The actress has even reportedly moved in to Harry’s Kensington Palace in London.
 Based on the photos, however, it doesn’t look like Harry and Markle’s relationship is off to a great start.

 If Harry and Markle do get married, Vogue reports they would need to get the Queen’s permission first.
 Once married, the Queen would likely make the couple a duke and duchess over whatever dukedom is available.
 That means Markle would take on the title of Duchess Meghan.